 We had the opportunity to catch up with Anne Devereux-Mills and ask her about her personal journey as a woman in business.

-Can you tell us a little about your journey from where you started and how you got into your current role?
+official site Can you tell us a little about your journey from where you started and how you got into your current role?

 My professional background consists of serving as CEO of 5 different ad agencies in New York, and I spent a lot of time in the very complex and male world of advertising.
 There is not a disproportionate number of men in the industry, but there is a disproportionate number of men at the top.
 I struggled with how to maintain my feminine self, while fitting into a world that was clearly a man’s world.
 The scenes you see in Mad Men have not changed much; it really is that kind of world; since I refused to be something else other than my authentic self, figuring out how to fit in as a leader when I didn’t look or behave like anybody else was a challenge.
 While sometimes it was hard on a peer-to-peer level, the harder part was being given equal inclusion within people above me at corporate headquarters.